caffeine-suite/caffeine-script/README.md

 * See [CaffeineMC](https://github.com/shanebdavis/caffeine-mc) on github

-# What I like about CoffeeScript over ES6
+# Why CoffeeScript and CaffeineScript over ES6?

 ES6 does a lot of nice things, but I still find it unusable.
 It fails in a few critical ways compared to CoffeeScript:

-* CoffeeScript attempts to minimize tokens
+* CoffeeScript dramatically reduces the number of tokens required to code
+* Functional programming support
   * In CoffeeScript, everything returns a value
 * CoffeeScript avoids some of JavaScript's generally agreed-upon design flaws:
   * CoffeeScript compiles == into ===, and != into  !==
   * improved 'this' binding (-> vs =>)

+IMO, Javascript should be considered a machine-langauge.
+It is more machine-friendly than human-friendly.
+What's great is, like the JVM, it's a runtime that is available on all platforms.
+It is nice that it is vaguely human-readable.
+As such, it's easy to inspect the generated code and see what's going on under the CaffeineScript hood.

 # Philosophy